artem-frolov/yii-livejournal/README.md

 Yii extension for Livejournal.com
 =============

-With ELivejournal class you can create new entry and update existing entry on Livejournal blog.
+With ELivejournal class you can create new entries and update existing entries in your LiveJournal.com blog.

 Requirements
 -------------